List of Tohoku Initiatives

 TED x Tohoku

-Project Introduction/ Connection, University
+Project Introduction/ Connection, Academic

 What happened in Tohoku isn’t just a local concern.
 The steps we take toward the future here will have a great influence on the rest of Japan and even the world.